Jahia/jahia/bundles/security-filter/README.md

 ### Scope name, description and metadata

 Every scope must have a unique name.
 The description explains what the scope is granting.
 Metadata can be freely added and used by UI or other services.
+For example, `visible` metadata makes the scope visible in Personal Api Tokens administration UI.

 ### Scope grants

 A scope contains a list of grants, one for each API access.
+A grant can contain one or more conditions - in order for the permission to be granted, all conditions must match.
+You can use one these conditions, or both of them in the same grant :

 - `api` : The names of the API (in a comma separated list), if the rule should only apply to some entry points.
   Different API names are provided by the API services.
 For example : ajax views (`view.<view-type>`), the JCRest API module (`jcrestapi`), or the GraphQL API (`graphql.<gql-type>.<gql-field>`)